Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 [SOMETERRAIN]                 ; TerrainType
 SpawnsTiberiumRange=1         ; integer, the maximum range in which Tiberium will be spawned.
 SpawnsTiberiumStage=5,5       ; two integers, the minimum and maximum growth stage at which Tiberium will be spawned (maximum can be omitted).
-SpawnsTiberiumStageFalloff=0  ; float, the amount by which the growth stage will decrease for ever ring after the first one.
+SpawnsTiberiumStageFalloff=0  ; float, the amount by which the growth stage will decrease for every ring after the first one.
 SpawnsTiberiumCount=1,1       ; two integers, the minimum and maximum number of spreads that will occur (maximum can be omitted).
 ```